apple/swift-algorithms/Guides/Chain.md

-The resulting `Chain2` type is a sequence, with conditional conformance to `Collection`, `BidirectionalCollection`, and `RandomAccessCollection` when both the first and second arguments conform. `Chain2` also conforms to `LazySequenceProtocol` when the first argument conforms.
+The resulting `Chain2` type is a sequence, with conditional conformance to `Collection`, `BidirectionalCollection`, and `RandomAccessCollection` when both the first and second arguments conform.

 ### Naming